acquia/blt/readme/extending-blt.md

 1. Create a new file in `blt/src/Commands` named using the pattern `*Command.php`.
 The file naming convention is required.
 1. You must use the namespace `Acquia\Blt\Custom\Commands` in your command file.
+1. Generate an example command file by executing `blt example:init`.
+You may use the generated file as a guide for writing your own command.
 1. Follow the [Robo PHP Getting Started guide](http://robo.li/getting-started/#commands) to write a custom command.

-For an example implementation, please see [ExampleCommand.php](../template/blt/src/Commands/ExampleCommand.php).

 ## Adding a custom Robo Hook

 BLT uses the [Annotated Command](https://github.com/consolidation/annotated-command) library to enable you to hook into BLT commands.
 This allows you to execute custom code in response to various events, typically just before or just after a BLT command is executed.

-To create a hook, create a new file in `blt/src/Hooks` named using the pattern `*Hook.php`.
+To create a hook:

+1. Create a new file in `blt/src/Hooks` named using the pattern `*Hook.php`.
-For an example implementation, please see [ExampleHook.php](../template/blt/src/Hooks/ExampleHook.php).
+1. Generate an example hook file by executing `blt example:init`.
+You may use the generated file as a guide for writing your own command.

 For a list of all available hook types, see [Annotated Command's hook types](https://github.com/consolidation/annotated-command#hooks).

 ## Replacing/Overriding a Robo Command

-@todo Document this!
+To replace a BLT command with your own custom version, implement the [replace command annotation](https://github.com/consolidation/annotated-command#replace-command-hook) for your custom command.

+Please note that when you do this, you take responsibility for maintaining your custom command.
+Your command may break when changes are made to the upstream version of the command in BLT itself.

 ## Overriding a variable value: